• Skip to primary navigation

 Specialty Vintage Shops

-As mid-century modern continues to enjoy a resurgence, specialty vintage shops have emerged, curating carefully selected pieces for modern homes.
-These shops often have a keen eye for quality and authenticity.
-While prices may be higher than at thrift stores, the assurance of curated selections and expert curation makes the investment worthwhile.
+As mid-century modern continues to enjoy a resurgence, specialty vintage shops have emerged.
+These shops often have a keen eye for quality and authenticity and can give you more information about the pieces.
+The prices are often higher though.

 colorful mid-century modern living room